A City Built on Track Culture

 Bill Bowerman – A former Olympian, UO Track Coach and co-founder of Nike, Bill Bowerman is at the pinnacle of track history in Eugene.
 During his career Coach Bowerman trained many famous athletes, such as, Steve Prefontaine.

 Phil Knight – Nike co-founder, Phil Knight, first experimented with running shoes at Hayward Field.
-At the time a middle-distance runner with UO Track, Phil Knight famously ran with the first pair of Nike shoes, created when Coach Bowerman took a placed a pair of rubber-sole running shoes on a waffle iron to create the grip on the bottom of the shoe.
+At the time a middle-distance runner with UO Track, Phil Knight famously ran with the first pair of Nike shoes, created when Coach Bowerman placed a pair of rubber-sole running shoes on a waffle iron to create the grip on the bottom of the shoe.
 Since Nike, Inc. was established in 1968, this partnership has paved the way to Eugene’s title as “TrackTown.”

 Track & Field Monuments

 Historic Hayward Field – Built in 1919, Historic Hayward Field has drawn many crowds for world renowned track events over the years.
 Many world-record holders have trained here, including Steve Prefontaine and Ashton Eaton.

 Pre’s Rock – After Steve Prefontaine’s was tragically killed in a car accident in 1975, running enthusiasts continue to honor him by visiting his memorial, Pre’s Rock, located at the site of the crash.